abdullahguch/wikipedia-to-word-document-scraper/README.md

 5. Enter the Wikip  edia page title when prompted.

-6. The script will fetch the Wikipedia page content and create a Word document named `output.docx` in the same directory.
+6. The script will fetch the Wikipedia page content and create a Word document.

 ## Customization